Mayo Clinic's approach

 Mayo Clinic cardiovascular surgeons and cardiologists are world leaders in heart valve disease treatment.

 Mayo doctors in the Valvular Heart Disease Clinic specialize in diagnosing and treating people with tricuspid valve disease and other heart valve diseases.
-Cardiologists evaluate people with tricuspid valve disease and determine whether tricuspid valve repair, tricuspid valve replacement or another treatment option is most appropriate.
+Cardiologists evaluate people with tricuspid valve disease and determine whether tricuspid valve repair, tricuspid valve replacement or another treatment option is the best choice.

 Pediatric cardiologists and pediatric cardiovascular surgeons at Mayo Clinic's campus in Minnesota have experience treating children with tricuspid valve disease and congenital heart conditions, including Ebstein anomaly.